wp-plugins/selection-sharer/readme.txt

 1. Example of the plugin in action both as pop-over (desktop) and pop-under (mobile devices)

 == Changelog ==

+= 0.3 =
+Been popping out updates like there is no tomorrow :-) This one features LinkedIn support, so you can easily have your visitors share your content towards LinkedIn!

 = 0.2 =
 Now That's What I Call an Update!